0x7f9/public-00/README.md

-In development stages
+# Public-00
 This is public side data

+In development stage